 Diocletian (284 — 305)

-A true Chessmaster who split the empire into eastern and western halves, each ruled by a senior (Augustus) and junior (Caesar) emperor, creating the system known as the Tetrarchy.
-Declared himself a God-Emperor, marking the point when the emperor's authority was absolute in theory as well as in fact.
-Insisted on being referred to as dominus ("master"), traditionally the way slaves addressed their masters, with the implication being that all people were slaves to Diocletian.
-Persecuted the Christians, because he considered them a threat to Rome's stability.
+The man who ended the Crisis of the Third Century.
+Wanting to avoid usurpation at all cost, he divided the empire's administration into eastern and western halves, each ruled by a senior (Augustus) and junior (Caesar) emperor, creating the system known as the Tetrarchy.
+Declared himself a God-Emperor, marking the point when the emperor's authority was absolute in theory as well as in fact — this was not so much because he sincerely believed A God Am I, but instead because he was looking to re-instill a sense of authority to the Empire, no longer trusted the senate to have any power and he believed that after multiple civil wars and assassinations the "First Citizen" title no longer commanded the obedience of the masses.
+Insisted on being referred to as Dominus ("Master"), traditionally the way slaves addressed their masters, with the implication being that all citizens were slaves of the Emperor.note History would show this new title failed to have the desired effect.
+Persecuted the Christians, because he considered them ideological enemies of the state.
 After he felt he had done all he wanted to do, he retired to the countryside and became a gardener.
 Thus, he was the first emperor to give up the throne voluntarily and go into retirement.
 He lived long enough to see the collapse of the Tetrarchy.

 Galerius (305 — 311)

 Diocletian's Caesar and eventual successor in the east.
 Convinced Diocletian that Christianity was a threat.
 Despite this, he changed his mind shortly before his death and issued the Edict of Serdica, officially ending the persecution of Christianity in the Roman Empire.